ReginaMos/cv/README.md

 I am a creative person with an analytical mind.
 I approach my work responsibly, I try to do everything on time and with high quality.

-I have good knowledge and experience in the layout of layouts of varying complexity using HTML&CSS&JS, as well as creating components on Vue JS.
+I have good knowledge and experience in the layout of layouts of varying complexity using HTML&CSS&JS, as well as creating components on Vue JS or React JS.
 I consider front-end development an interesting direction, where I see prospects for developing my skills and want to continue developing in this area.

 ### Contacts: